What Does a Public Insurance Claims Adjuster Do?

 After you file a claim, you might not feel satisfied with the result.
 A public adjuster can help you negotiate a better settlement.

-First, let’s cover the different types of adjusters you may encounter during the claims process.
+First, let’s cover the different types of adjusters you may encounter during the claims process:

 An independent adjuster is hired on a contract basis to handle claims for home insurance companies.
 These adjusters are usually freelancers.

 Public adjusters are similar to independent adjusters, but they're hired by the policyholders instead of the insurance company.
-Public adjusters are available to help you though all parts of disputing a claim when you aren’t happy with your home insurer’s settlement offer.
+Public adjusters are available to help you through all parts of disputing a claim when you aren’t happy with your home insurer’s settlement offer.

 You should only call a public adjuster if you’re positive your claim wasn’t handled fairly.
-If your home insurer offers a subpar settlement offer or lowballs the estimate, that’s the time to call a public adjuster.
+If your home insurer offers a subpar settlement or lowballs the estimate, that’s the time to call a public adjuster.
 If you hire a public adjuster without good cause to dispute your claim, you may lose more money.

 Having your insurance claim dispute done right means finding the best public adjuster you can.
 Beware of adjuster scams, particularly after a natural disaster.
-Between inflated costs, uncertified personnel, and fraudulent behavior, you need to be aware of the threat.
+Between inflated costs, uncertified personnel and fraudulent behavior, you need to be aware of the threat.

 Thoroughly vetting any potential adjuster is vital.
 There are steps you can take to help make sure you’re getting a good adjuster:

 Also, you may only be disputing a portion of your claim.
-For example, you may be fine with your home insurer’s offer for dwelling damage but are dissatisfied with the personal property claim offer.
+For example, you may be fine with your home insurer’s offer for dwelling damage but dissatisfied with the personal property claim offer.
 You can hire an adjuster to only represent you for the personal property claim.
 This way, the adjuster won’t be entitled to what you get for the dwelling claim.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.